 Stool comes in a range of colors.
 All shades of brown and even green are considered normal.
 Only rarely does stool color indicate a potentially serious intestinal condition.

-Consult your doctor if you're concerned about your stool color.
+Consult your health care provider if you're concerned about your stool color.
 If your stool is bright red or black — which may indicate the presence of blood — seek prompt medical attention.

 ||Food may be moving through the large intestine too quickly, such as due to diarrhea.
 As a result, bile doesn't have time to break down completely.